SemaiNiwashi/ParticleSystemSpacialSorting/README.md

 # ParticleSystemSpacialSorting
-Particle system using spacial sorting
+A particle system written using spacial sorting to increase the number of simulatable particles.